Buying a second-hand van - what you need to know

 Vans are the lifeblood of UK industry.
-There are currently a staggering four million on British roads, each clocking up thousands of miles every year in their quest to help everyone from decorators and handymen, to florists and delivery drivers.
+There are currently a staggering four million on British roads, each clocking up thousands of miles every year.

-However, the downside is that buying a second-hand van can be rather perilous.
-Many of those being put up for sale will have either had gruelling lives on building sites or been driven to their limits up and down the nation’s motorways.
+Buying a second-hand van could be one way to keep your costs down, but it comes with its own challenges.
+Many of those being put up for sale will have either had tough lives on building sites or been driven to their limits up and down the nation’s motorways.

 So what do you need to know?
 Where should you look for a decent example and how much is it likely to cost?
 What questions should you be asking of their owners and what must you look for before parting with your cash?

 Compare cheap van insurance quotes